 We often talk about why content marketing matters and the ROI of content marketing… well, here it is, friends.
-Google says the No. 1 ranking factor is now content marketing.
+The best way to rank on Google is through high-quality content marketing.

 Like it or not, what Google wants definitely matters

 Ever since the beginning of Google Search in 1997, the worldwide market share of all search engines has belonged to Google.
 Bing and Yahoo get a teeny-tiny percentage of the search engine market share, while Google dominates.